MarcoSolu/InfoCountries/README.md

 # InfoCountries

 ## Description
-Welcome to InfoCountries, a web development project that has provided me with an opportunity to put my skills to the test. <br> I've realized a website that enables users to explore a wealth of information about countries worldwide. <br> The website contains an authentication system.
+Welcome to InfoCountries, a web development project that has provided me with an opportunity to put my skills to the test. <br> I've realized a website that enables users to explore a wealth of information about countries worldwide. <br> The website contains an authentication system and a system that allows user to choose tthe favourite countries by using the stars.

 # Try it here
 [Site](https://info-countries-eight.vercel.app/)